 When your goal is financial independence and early retirement, your savings rate is key.
 And I’m talking 30-70%, not 10%.
 If your income is too low to make these savings rates feasible (like mine is!), pick up a side hustle.
 You might be able to double your income by pursuing a side hustle that you’re passionate about.

 Keep your emergency fund in an account that makes at least 1% (CIT Bank currently offers 1.55%!).
 Savings account rates don’t get much better than that, but to make that million you’ll need something with much a better return.
-One of the most effective ways build wealth is to invest in low fee index funds.
-I recommend using a platform like Ally.
-(Plus they offer a sweet $200 welcome bonus!)
+One of the most effective ways build wealth is to invest in low fee index funds with a firm like M1 Finance.

 Where to keep your savings: